rorlf/tvSeries/README.md

 ## Running
 1. Clone this repository.
 2. Run `yarn install` command in project root.
-3. Run `npx react-native run-android"` to run on a device or emulator.
+3. Run `npx react-native run-android` to run on a device or emulator.

 ## Features